thinkle12/pyproteininference/README.md

 When launching the GUI's from the executables please wait until for the user interface to pop up.
 It usually takes a minute or so.

-## Full Options for calling the CLI
+## More Options for calling the CLI

 1. Run the standard commandline from an idXML file
 ```shell